hamanakam1/Getting-Started/docs/AWS_Cloud/index.md

     1. Create a ubuntu 16.04 vm

-    2. ssh into the vm create at step a. and run the following: ip a
+    2. ssh into the vm created in step a. and run the following: ip a

     3. Paste the output here: